flatpak/flatpak.github.io/source/getting.html.haml.markdown

   ### Arch

-  A `flatpak` package is available in the Archlinux official repositories.
+  A `flatpak` package is available in the official repositories.

-  Also `flatpak-git` is available in the AUR if you want to try out the latest development snapshot.
+  Also `flatpak-git` is available in the AUR for the latest development snapshot.

   ### Mageia